tornikegomareli/RemoteClaudeCodeServer/README.md

 That's it!
 The script will:
 - Configure ngrok with your token
+- Start ngrok tunnel and get the public URL
-- Start the WebSocket server
+- Start the WebSocket server with a QR code containing both UUID and URL
-- Start ngrok tunnel
-- Display the connection info
+- Display all connection info

 ## What You'll See

 The server displays:
 - 🔐 Authentication UUID (changes each run)
-- 📱 QR code for easy scanning
+- 📱 QR code containing BOTH UUID and URL
-- 📡 Connection instructions
+- 📡 Local and remote connection URLs
-- 🌐 ngrok public URL for remote access
+- ✨ All connection info in one place

 ## iOS App Connection

+### Quick Connect (Recommended)
 1. Open your iOS app
 2. Tap the ⚙️ settings icon
-3. Enter:
-   - **WebSocket URL**: The ngrok URL (use `wss://` not `https://`)
+3. Tap "Scan QR Code"
-   - **Auth UUID**: Scan the QR code or copy from terminal
+4. Point at the QR code in terminal
-4. Save and connect
+5. Tap "Connect" - that's it!

+The QR code automatically provides both the UUID and ngrok URL.

 ## Manual Commands